-A Wireless Starter Kit with the BRD4204D Radio Board is an excellent starting point to get familiar with the EFR32TM Wireless Gecko Wireless System-on-Chip, and it provides all necessary tools for developing a Silicon Labs wireless application.
+A Wireless Pro Kit with the BRD4188B Radio Board is an excellent starting point to get familiar with the EFR32TM Wireless Gecko Wireless System-on-Chip.
+It also provides all necessary tools for developing a Silicon Labs wireless application.

-BRD4204D is a plug-in board for the Wireless Starter Kit Mainboard.
-It is a complete reference design for the EFR32ZG23 Wireless SoC, with matching networks for 14 dBm output power, and an SMA connector for the 868-915 MHz band.
+BRD4188B is a plug-in board for the Wireless Starter Kit Mainboard (BRD4001A) and the Wireless Pro Kit Mainboard (BRD4002A).
+It is a complete reference design for the EFR32xG24 Wireless SoC, with matching network and two SMA connectors for 20 dBm output power in the 2.4 GHz band.

-The Wireless Starter Kit Mainboard contains an on-board J-Link debugger with a Packet Trace Interface and a Virtual COM port, enabling application development and debugging the attached radio board as well as external hardware.
-The Mainboard also contains sensors and peripherals for easy demonstration of some of the EFR32's many capabilities.
+The mainboards contain an on-board J-Link debugger with a Packet Trace Interface and a Virtual COM port, enabling application development and debugging of the attached radio board as well as external hardware.
+The mainboard also contains sensors and peripherals for easy demonstration of some of the EFR32's many capabilities.

-This document describes how to use the BRD4204D Radio Board together with a Wireless Starter Kit Mainboard.
+This document describes how to use the BRD4188B Radio Board together with a Wireless Starter Kit Mainboard or a Wireless Pro Kit Mainboard.

-BRD4204D RADIO BOARD FEATURES
+BRD4188B RADIO BOARD FEATURES

-- EFR32ZG23 Wireless Gecko Wireless SoC with 512 kB Flash, and 64 kB RAM (EFR32ZG23B010F512IM48)
+- EFR32xG24 Wireless Gecko Wireless SoC with 1536 kB Flash and 256 kB RAM (EFR32MG24B220F1536IM48). - · 2x SMA connector - · RF switch for antenna diversity - 8 Mbit low-power serial flash for over-theair upgrades

-- · Dual band integrated radio transceiver

-- · 14 dBm output power

-- Inverted-F PCB antenna (2.4 GHz)

-- SMA antenna connector (868-915 MHz)

-- 8 Mbit low-power serial flash for over-theair upgrades.

-WIRELESS STK MAINBOARD FEATURES
+MAINBOARD FEATURES

 - · Advanced Energy Monitor

-- Packet Trace Interface
+- · Packet Trace Interface

-- Virtual COM Port
+- Virtual COM port

-- SEGGER J-Link on-board debugger
+- · SEGGER J-Link on-board debugger

-- External device debugging
+- · External device debugging

 - · Ethernet and USB connectivity

-- Silicon Labs Si7021 Relative Humidity and Temperature sensor
+- Silicon Labs Si7021 relative humidity and temperature sensor

-- · Low Power 128x128 pixel Memory LCD
+- Low-power 128x128 pixel Memory LCD-TFT

-- User LEDs / Pushbuttons
+- · User LEDs / pushbuttons

 - · 20-pin 2.54 mm EXP header

 - Breakout pads for Wireless SoC I/O

 - · CR2032 coin cell battery support